Test Id : MCSRC

 Molecular analysis of biomarkers is increasingly being utilized in oncology practices to support and guide diagnosis, prognosis, and therapeutic management of patients.
 Microsatellite instability status is an increasingly important biomarker for determining effective immunotherapeutic treatment options for patients with solid tumors.

-This next-generation sequencing assay interrogates targeted regions for the presence of somatic mutations, chromosomal translocations, interstitial deletions, and inversions that lead to gene fusions that are common in various sarcomas.
+This next-generation sequencing assay interrogates targeted regions for the presence of somatic mutations, and gene fusions that can result from chromosomal translocations, interstitial deletions, and inversions, that are common in various sarcomas.

 Reference Values